GitHubDragonFly/Number_Type_Converter/README.md

 # Number Conversion

+This repository has Windows based app that can be used to convert from and to different number systems or data types.

+Online version is available as well:

 |    Online Version    | [Webpage](https://githubdragonfly.github.io/viewers/templates/Number%20Conversion.html) |
 |         :--          |                                       :--                                               |
 | Online Version Code  | [Repository](https://github.com/GitHubDragonFly/GitHubDragonFly.github.io)              |

-Windows app to convert from and to different number systems or data types.

 This is the best-effort attempt at number conversion up to 128 bits.